Admiralty Research Laboratory

 The Admiralty Research Laboratory (ARL) was a research laboratory that supported the work of the UK Admiralty.
 It was located in Teddington, London, England from 1921 to 1977.

 History

 During the First World War, the Anti-Submarine Division of the Admiralty had established experimental stations at Hawkcraig (Aberdour) and Parkeston Quay, Harwich, with out-stations at Dartmouth and Wemyss Bay, to work on submarine detection methods.
-The Admiralty also established an experimental station at Shandon, Dumbartonshire, working with the Lancashire Anti-Submarine Committee and the Clyde Anti-Submarine Committee, which subsequently moved to Teddington in 1921, becoming the Admiralty Research Laboratory.
+The Admiralty also established an experimental station at Shandon, Dunbartonshire, working with the Lancashire Anti-Submarine Committee and the Clyde Anti-Submarine Committee, which subsequently moved to Teddington in 1921, becoming the Admiralty Research Laboratory.

 Its main fields of research expanded to include oceanography (it housed the National Institute of Oceanography from 1949 to 1953); electromagnetics and degaussing; underwater ballistics; visual aids; acoustics; infra-red radiation; photography and assessment techniques.
 It moved to Teddington, south west of London, so that it could benefit from the expertise of the National Physical Laboratory.